delreluca/adiram/README.md

 You can prefix the expression by `!`, followed by flags, to control the evaluation.
 If you want to use call-by-value evaluation you can supply the flag `v`.
 If you want both normal order and call-by-value you can use `!nv`.
 If you only want the expression pretty-printed back use `!p` to disable evaluation.

+### Iteration limits

+With references to free variables (see below) it is possible to generate infinite regressions.
+To break them a default iteration limit of 10000 is in place.
+To change the limit use the command `:set maxiter 〈new-limit〉`.

 ### Syntactic sugar

 There is syntactic sugar for numerals and lists, you can just type the natural number in decimal digits and it will be resolved to its Church encoding, using `s` for _succ_ and `z` for 0.
 The following expression is equivalent to the previous run: